 3. Can the same social media content be applied across all platforms?

 Yes and no. It’s good practice to tailer your text, language and tone of voice (also number of words) depending on the network you are posting to.
-This also applies to images, photos, infographics they too have to be tailored to the platforms they are posted to.
+This also applies to images, photos, infographics they too have to be created or adjusted for the different networks they are posted to.

-For example you won’t be searching for clips of extreme sports on Linkedin, likewise you won’t visit Youtube for business networking.
+For example you wouldn’t search for clips of extreme sports on Linked in, likewise you won’t visit Youtube for business networking.

-Your social media spend (for paid and sponsored ads) should be focused only on the social networks that best reach your target audience and the goals you set.
+Your social media spend (for paid and sponsored ads) should be focused on the social networks, that a) best reach your target audience and b) the goals you set.
 The days of the shot gun approach to social media have been replaced with more targeted social media strategies that are more relevant to audiences and channel delivery.

 4. Deciding which social media channel(s)?

 How do you know if your content marketing in a particular campaign was worth it?
-When you’re starting out you don’t know until at least you get some benchmark figures or go online to Brafton for a rough guide to get some similar business/industry reference markers.
+When you’re starting out you don’t know until at least you get some benchmark figures.
+Although you can go online to ‘Brafton’ for a rough guide to get some similar business/industry reference markers.

-The quality of your content is key in securing trust with your audience who choose social media feeds to support their news intake, product awareness and purchase decisions.
-Once you established this you can follow up with measurement and tracking of activity via google analytics, you can select metrics like shares, followers, reach, engagement, impressions, time on page.
+The quality of your content is key in securing trust with your audience who select their social media feeds to support their news intake, product awareness and purchase decisions.
+Once you established this you can follow up with measurement tools to track activity via google analytics.
+Also you can select metrics like shares, followers, reach, engagement, impressions, time on page.

 5. What’s budget of a social ad campaign?